SeniorDesign2023/BlockHeads/README.md

 Members - Megan Steeves, Selma Samet, Kellen Mentock, and Tamara Linse

-Project - CredHub : The Secure Identity and Credentials Mmanagerment or CredHub : Protecting Your Credentials
+Project - CredHub : The Secure Identity and Credentials Manager or CredHub : Protecting Your Credentials